 I have seen two exceptional examples of similar set-ups in the US (one is at a private residence and the other is Growing Power farm in Milwaukee, WI).
 The photos below are from Growing Power farm.
 You can see that the gardens are literally designed on top of each other to make it super efficient for water to cycle from one part of the system to the next.

-Although these photos from the fish farm in Mali and Growing Power may not directly translate to most home gardens, they're such an inspiring example of maximizing resources within a system and stacking functions.
-At Growing Power, fish below are harvested for food, mushroom logs on pullies can be dunked into the water, and plants above are irrigated (and fertilized) via pumped water from the fish ponds In return, the plants filter the water before it's returned to the fish ponds.
+Although these photos from the fish farm in Mali and Growing Power may not directly translate to most home gardens, they're such inspiring examples of maximizing resources within a system and stacking functions.
+At Growing Power, fish below are harvested for food, mushroom logs on pullies can be dunked into the water, and plants above are irrigated (and fertilized) via water pumped up from the fish ponds below.
+In return, the plants filter the water before it's returned to the fish ponds.
 All of this is happening in an impressive greenhouse in the dead of winter in Milwaukee, Wisconsin.

 What you can do: Look for ways to make the most of your garden's resources.
 Can your chickens help till your soil, clean up a bed after harvest, and fertilize your garden?
 Plant legumes to help make nitrogen more available for other plants, use cover crops instead of leaving your garden bare in the winter, plant fruit tree guilds, and compost in place.
 Harvest bamboo for garden stakes or get creative and use it for interior projects like curtain rods.
 Plant deep-rooted plants to pull up nutrients from the soil and help break up heavy soils.
 Minimize soil disturbance and instead let the earthworms break down and turn in your chopped down garden debris.

 With a little knowledge and creativity, permaculture design can be incorporated into any home garden.
-Stay tuned for more permaculture principles in parts two and three of "Permaculture Principles for Your Edible Landscape".
+Stay tuned for the last six permaculture principles and tips on how to apply them to your garden.